jlleongarcia/jlleongarcia/content/blog/concepts-BIGDATA.md

 ---
-title: "Big Data Tools"
+title: "Big Data Tools [Recap]"
 date: 2025-01-14T03:20:21+01:00
 #Lastmod: 2022-11-17
 draft: false
 tags: ["Dev"]
 description: 'Big Data Tools recap for the AI era.
-SQL, PySpark and more.'
+SQL, PySpark and more.
+AIssistant for all.'
 summary: 'A recap on SQL, PySpark and visualizations tools.'
 url: 'big-data-tools-for-data-analytics'
 ---